yinkalario/EIN-SELD/README.md

 Event-Independent Networks for Polyphonic SELD uses a trackwise output format and multi-task learning (MTL) of a soft parameter-sharing scheme.
 For more information, please read papers [*An improved Event-Independent Network for Polyphonic Sound Event Localization and Detection*](https://arxiv.org/abs/2010.00140), and [*Event-Independent Network for Polyphonic Sound Event Localization and Detection*](https://arxiv.org/abs/2010.00140).
 [How to cite](#Citing) is here.

 The features of this method are:
-- It uses a trackwise output for mat to detect different sound events of the same type but with different DoAs.
+- It uses a trackwise output format to detect different sound events of the same type but with different DoAs.
 - It uses a permutation-invaiant training (PIT) to solve the track permutation problem introducted by trackwise output format.
 - It uses multi-head self-attention (MHSA) mechanics to separate tracks.
 - It uses multi-task learning (MTL) of a soft parameter-sharing scheme for joint-SELD.